St. Clair County, Missouri

 When was St. Clair County, MO Created?

 St. Clair County was created on January 29, 1841 from Rives County.
 The county was named in honor of Arthur St. Clair (1737–1818), an American soldier and Governor of the Northwest Territory .

-The St. Clair County Seat is situated in Osceola and in addition the county government website is stclaircountymissouricom.officelive.com
+The County Seat is located in Osceola and in addition the county government website is stclaircountymissouricom.officelive.com

-Cities and towns to be found in St. Clair County include Appleton City, Collins, Gerster, Lowry City, Osceola, Roscoe, Taberville, Vista.
+Cities and towns located in the County include Appleton City, Collins, Gerster, Lowry City, Osceola, Roscoe, Taberville, Vista.

 You can search online for St. Clair County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the St. Clair County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.